amith-bharadwaj/iiitb_asic_class/README.md

 ### Hierarchial synthesis

+In a hierarchical design approach, the overall chip is divided into various functional blocks or modules.
+Each of these modules can be further divided into sub-modules, and so on, creating a hierarchy of design levels.
+Each level of the hierarchy focuses on a specific aspect of the design, such as logic, memory, clock distribution, etc.

+Benefits of hierarchical design in VLSI include:

+Modularity: Each module can be designed, verified, and optimized independently, which simplifies the overall design process.

+Reusability: Modules that have been designed and verified can be reused in different projects, saving time and effort.

+Collaboration: Different teams can work on different modules simultaneously, allowing for parallel development and reducing design time.

+Abstraction: Higher-level modules can be treated as black boxes, allowing designers to focus on functionality without needing to understand the details of the underlying implementation.

+Efficient Resource Management: Resources like power, timing, and area can be managed more effectively by optimizing smaller modules individually and then integrating them.

+Debugging and Testing: Smaller modules are easier to debug and test, making it easier to locate and fix issues.

 #### Multiple modules and sub modules
 To understand and implement the concept of multiple modules and submodules, we use the below verilog file.